rahul-rwat/ESMStereo/README.md

 Note 2: choose the ESMStereo-S for this comparison.

-Note 3: set record_video = true in cpp node to record the scene.
+Note 3: set record_video = true in the launch file to record the scene.

 ```
 python3 onnx_transformed.py --resolution ess